-Although javac does a good job taking care of dependency analysis, using javac by itself misses rebuilds that a make tool does not.
+Although javac handles dependency analysis well, using javac by itself misses rebuilds that a make tool does not.
 There are additional benefits of using clearmake or omake beyond those of using a non-ClearCase make tool, especially given the building behavior of javac.